Trauma Center: Under the Knife 2: Reception

 The plot was generally praised for its quality and grounded nature, but some critics found the cutscenes and dialogue segments overly long.
 Fitch was particularly negative about the translation, calling it inferior to the localizations of Persona 3 and Odin Sphere.
 There was also praise for the improved quality of the controls, art style and music over the original game.
 A common observation by critics was that there was little to nothing new that distinguished it from earlier Trauma Center games.

+Video Game Music Online writer Chris Greening praised the composers for managing to create a soundtrack that preserved the most enjoyable elements of the first game's soundtrack.
+He felt that, while Namiki's music was more "defined", Kamikura's music had improved production quality.